 - Block out distractions with a headset and listen to music or white noise.

-- Make your workspace inviting by adding photos, plants, or art that create comfort.
+- Make your workspace feel comfortable by adding photos, plants, or art that create comfort.

 Job Tasks